-Cheesy Grits are a creamy and comforting side dish - perfect for breakfast, brunch, and even dinner.
-These creamy grits are filled with melted cheddar cheese and butter, and are ready in less than 30 minutes.
+Cheesy grits are a creamy and comforting side dish that's perfect for breakfast, brunch, and dinner.
+They're filled with melted cheddar cheese and butter and can be ready in less than 30 minutes.

-Grits are a great breakfast food to eat on their own or with more toppings crumbled on top.
-Try your breakfast grits with crumbled sausage and scrambled eggs in my grits breakfast bowl recipe!
+Grits are a great breakfast food to eat on their own or with eggs and sausage on top, like in my grits breakfast bowl recipe.

 Ingredients and substitutions

-I recommend using freshly shredded cheese from a block.
-Pre-shredded cheese is often dusted in a powder to prevent clumping, which can make your dish grainy when melted.
+- Cheese - I recommend using freshly shredded cheese from a block.
+Pre-shredded cheese is often dusted in a powder to prevent clumping, which can make your grits grainy.

-- Grits need to be cooked low and slow to get that silky, creamy texture.
+Cook your grits low and slow - Grits need to be cooked low and slow to get that silky, creamy texture.
 Don't be tempted to turn up the heat!
-This will cause your grits to stick to the bottom of the pan and burn - they won't cook faster.
+This will cause your grits to stick to the bottom of the pan and burn.
+They won't cook faster.

 📖 Recipe